laye-lang/laye/README.md

 ## Editor Support
 Laye has a Visual Studio Code extension for syntax hilighting.
 Find it [here](https://github.com/laye-lang/laye-vscode).

+## License

+The source code of this repository is dual-licensed: either the MIT license or in the public domain.
+You can choose whichever suits you best.
+See the [license](LICENSE.md) file for the high level details on each.

+Note that the license does not apply to the Laye name or its branding, just the source code provided by this repository.
+Specifically, the name Laye and its icons or branding elements are not in the public domain nor can they be used as your own.

 ## Contributing

 See the [documentation on contributing](https://github.com/laye-lang/laye/wiki/Contributing) in the GitHub project wiki.